Skip to content

 Overview

 In just two years, Elgin Community College’s Physical Therapist Assistant program prepares students to be successfully employed.
-Our state-of-the-art lab spaces let them practice on the equipment they’ll use in the field.
+Our state-of-the-art lab spaces let them practice using the equipment they’ll use in the field.
 We also partner with clinics to give students hands-on clinical experiences; many students receive job offers from those internships.
-If you’re passionate about physical fitness, learning how the body works, wellness, and helping others, becoming a physical therapist assistant (PTA) could be your ideal career.
+If you're passionate about fitness, wellness, and helping others, becoming a physical therapist assistant (PTA) could be ideal.

 Successful PTAs have exceptional communication skills and enjoy working with people of all ages.
-ECC’s program teaches you how to create exercise programs for patients with different levels of mobility, utilize appropriate treatment methods, problem-solve effectively, and work collaboratively with other healthcare team members.
+ECC’s program teaches you how to create exercise programs for patients with various mobility levels and use effective treatment methods.
+You will also learn to problem-solve and collaborate with other healthcare team members.

 Prepare for Immediate Employment

 The job outlook for Physical Therapy Assistants (PTAs) is very positive.
 This growth is expected to be driven by an aging population and an increased need for rehabilitation services.
-Additionally, PTAs will be in high demand as they can help to reduce the workload of physical therapists, allowing them to see more patients.
+PTAs will be in high demand, helping reduce physical therapists' workload and enabling them to treat more patients.
 Roughly 25,500 job openings are projected each year over the next decade.

-Overall, the job outlook for PTAs is very good and the field is expected to continue growing in the coming years.
+Overall, the job outlook for PTAs is very good, and the field is expected to grow in the coming years.
 Refer to Career Coach to learn more about similar occupations and compensation.

 Physical Therapist Assistant Application Deadline